Feedback, engagement, and sustainability

 Need to provide more critical comments?
 Focus on your delivery.
 This should likely be a closed-door conversation, one you should have when emotions aren’t running high, and objectivity is key.
 You also want to make sure all feedback is constructive and actionable, so recipients know exactly what to keep doing or fix moving forward.

 How to build on these steps

-We can further increase your levels of employee engagement with a collaborative, gamified experience that allows employees to safely practice sustainable behaviors.
+We can further increase your levels of employee engagement with a collaborative, gamified experience that allows employees to safely practise sustainable behaviours.
 Most importantly, we will help you implement a culture of sustainability.
-If you’d like additional guidance, check out our article “How to Build a Culture of Sustainability in Your Organization.”
+If you’d like additional guidance, check out our article “How to Build a Culture of Sustainability in Your Organisation.”